 We are all aware of the power of water.
-From flowing rivers to the tides of the ocean, the amount of energy that it generates is staggering.
-This is a source of energy that is plentiful and one that could help us to change our ways.
+From flowing rivers to the ocean's tides, the amount of energy that it generates is staggering.
+This is a plentiful source of energy and one that could help us change our ways.

 The planet consists of up to 71% water, of which 96.5% of that water is in the oceans.
-As a result, it is undoubtedly a source of energy that we should look to harness.
-As technology advances and our need to go green becomes even more important, tidal energy will prove less of an untapped resource.
+As a result, it is undoubtedly an energy source that we should look to harness.
+As technology advances and our need to go green becomes even more critical, tidal energy will prove less of an untapped resource.
 So, it has to be a case of when, not if, when it comes to tidal energy.

 |Energy resources of the 21st century: problems and forecasts.
 Can renewable energy sources replace fossil fuels?
 Vladimir S. Arutyunov and Georgiy V. Lisichkin. © 2017 Russian Academy of Sciences, Turpion Ltd and IOP Publishing Ltd. Russian Chemical Reviews, Volume 86, Number 8|

 |Comprehensive Study on Tidal Energy & Vertical Axis Tidal Turbine-corrosion Prevention Solution.
 Syed Shah Khalid, Sun Ke, Zhang Liang.|

 |Beyond the Moon: A Conversational Common Sense Guide to Understanding the Tides.
 By James Greig McCully|